kjohnson0451/Project-M-AI/FoxRandomTeching/README.md

 All of Fox's other AI behavior has been stripped.
 He will not attempt to recover after being thrown off the ledge.

-Installation:
+#Installation:

-Drop 'FitFoxMotionEtc.pac' into projectm\pf\fighter\fox on your SD card.
+Drop [FitFoxMotionEtc.pac](FoxRandomTeching/FitFoxMotionEtc.pac) into projectm/pf/fighter/fox on your SD card.
 Back up the previous FitFoxMotionEtc.pac file if you wish.